alpinejs/alpine/packages/docs/src/en/essentials/lifecycle.md

 `x-effect` uses the same mechanism under the hood as `x-watch` but has very different usage.

 Instead of specifying which data key you wish to watch, `x-effect` will call the provided code and intelligently look for any Alpine data used within it.
-Now when one of those peices of data changes, the `x-effect` expression will be re-run.
+Now when one of those pieces of data changes, the `x-effect` expression will be re-run.

 Here's the same bit of code from the `$watch` example rewritten using `x-effect`: